kevinhooke/WSJTLogParser/README.md

 - requires Java SE 8.
 Download from here (http://www.java.com/en/) if you don't already have installed.

 To use:
+- download SpotvizLogUploader-1.0.jar from the release page: https://github.com/kevinhooke/WSJTLogParser/releases/tag/1.0
-- download the jar from the dist folder
+- save the downloaded jar to a folder locally
-- from a command line:
+- start a command prompt/shell/terminal, and from the command line cd into the folder containing the downloaded jar and then type:

 java -jar SpotvizLogUploader-1.0.jar --callsign YOUR_CALL --file /PATH/TO/WSJT-X/ALL.TXT

 where:
-YOUR_CALL is your callsign - this will be used to store your uploaded data against, so when searching for the call on the http://www.spotvi.info site you can find your uplaoded data.
+YOUR_CALL is your callsign - this will be used to store your uploaded data against, so when searching for the call on the http://www.spotvi.info site you can find your uploaded data.

 For example paths to the ALL.TXT file on different platforms, see the online docs
 here: http://www.spotviz.info/#/upload